theiagen/tbp-parser/docs/algorithm/technical.md

 Then, a quality check is performed and if a particular gene fails coverage that contributed to the highest resistance rating, an insufficient coverage warning is given.

-The `"main_lin"` and `"sublin"` fields from the input JSON file are used to fill the `ID` field in the report.
+The `"main_lineage"` and `"sub_lineage"` fields from the input JSON file are used to fill the `ID` field in the report.
 These fields are converted into shortened English without any technical lineage information.

 Finally, the information is written to a CSV file which concludes the creation of the Looker report.